 Based on our testing, night mode works very well and the results are great - especially when compared to images without night mode on - but you do have to keep very still.
 Move and you'll find yourself with some quite arty shots at times, while other times you'll just get blur.

 In good lighting conditions, the iPhone 11's results are excellent with plenty of detail, vibrant colours and minimal noise.
 The ultra wide angle is great, offering plenty more in the shot, and the wider selfie camera is brilliant for group selfies too.
-Portrait Lighting now offers six effects compared to the iPhone XR's three effects and Portrait mode returns too.
-The blurred background is still not 100 per cent on the money every time, as with most smartphones, but it's significantly improved over the iPhone XR and it's available for more than just people.
+Portrait Lighting now offers six effects, but the blurred background is still not 100 per cent on the money every time, as with most smartphones, but it's significantly improved over previous models.
 Cat pictures with blurred backgrounds - who doesn't want that?

-The improved front camera also allows for improved Face ID - including the angle it will work from.
-It's now possible to unlock your device when it is flat on the table so you don't have to pick it up anymore, though you will need to be reasonably close for this to work.
+One notable new feature was the front facing camera, and even months after launch, it's proving its worth by allowing for improved Face ID - including the angle it will work from.
+It's possible to unlock your device when it is flat on the table so you don't have to pick it up anymore, though you will need to be reasonably close for this to work.
 You don't have to be directly over the iPhone 11, but your eyes will need to be in line with the bottom of the device for it to unlock.
 Still, much better than previously.

-Lastly on the camera front, the camera app interface has changed a little too.
-It's still possible to just point and shoot and get a pretty decent result, but there are now multiple settings hidden within the Slo-Mo, Video, Photo and Portrait sections that are accessed with a swipe up from the panel under the image viewer.
+As has always been the case, it's possible to just point and shoot and get a pretty decent result with the iPhone 11, but there are also multiple settings hidden within the Slo-Mo, Video, Photo and Portrait sections that are accessed with a swipe up from the panel under the image viewer.

 It's here that you'll find the ability to switch from a 4:3 image to a 16:9 ultra-wide angle image, for example.
 You'll also find the timer and filter settings, as well as portrait effects and depth effect settings.
 When you launch the camera on the iPhone 11 models, the interface allows you to see the grey areas and the viewpoint of the ultra-wide lens if you change between the lenses, done with a tap on the 1x icon on the image itself.
 It's simple and intuitive, allowing for ease of use.